RoseauTechnologies/Roseau_Load_Flow/doc/models/Bus.md

 ## Definition

 It represents a multiphase node in the network that other elements (loads, lines, transformers, voltage sources...) can connect to.
-A bus is a placeholder point where we want the voltage to be computed during the load flow.
+A bus is a node where the voltage is computed during the load flow analysis.

 ```{image} /_static/Bus.svg
 ---